StefanGotkowski/RunOnTime/README.md

     - `boolean isTime();`
         - Return true if the time is passed
     - `void changeTimeout( long ms );`
-        - Change the delay set at instantiation
+        - Change the delay set at the instantiation